ZiadAlMoqamar/Test-Automation-with-JS/README.md

 The UI testing framework is structured using the **Page Object Model (POM)**, which enhances test maintenance and reduces code duplication.
 Test suites are organized into separate files for clarity and ease of navigation.

 - **Test Suites Location**: The test suites for the UI tests are organized in the `ui-tests/tests` directory of the repository.
 - **Test Report**: After running the tests, a detailed HTML report is generated to provide insights into the test results.
-This report is accessible in the `tests_output/nightwatch-html-report` directory.
+This report is accessible in the `tests_output/nightwatch-html-report/index.html` directory.
-- **Test Cases Documentation**: A PDF file with all the performed test cases can be found [here]().
+- **Test Cases Documentation**: A PDF file with all the performed test cases can be found [here](https://github.com/ZiadAlMoqamar/Test-Automation-with-JS/blob/main/documents/ui-tests/UI%20test%20cases%20documentation.pdf).
-- **Bug Report**: A detailed bug report for the found issues can be found here [here]().
+- **Bug Report**: A detailed bug report for the found issues can be found here [here](https://github.com/ZiadAlMoqamar/Test-Automation-with-JS/blob/main/documents/ui-tests/UI%20bugs%20report.pdf).

 ### API Tests

 For API testing, utility methods are abstracted into a separate folder to streamline the testing process.
 Each test suite is dedicated to a single functionality, ensuring targeted and efficient testing.

 - **Test Suites Location**: The test suites for the API tests can be found in the `api-tests/tests` directory of the repository.
 - **Test Report**: Jest is configured with an HTML reporter to visualize the test results.
-The generated report provides a comprehensive overview of the test outcomes and is located in the `tests_output/api-test-html-report` directory.
+The generated report provides a comprehensive overview of the test outcomes and is located in the `tests_output/api-test-html-report/api-test-html-report` directory.
 - **Bug Report**: A detailed bug report for the found issues can be found here [here]().

 ## CircleCI Integration